baileyalo/Blockchain-Setup-Steps/README.md

 # Blockchain-Setup-Steps

-This Repo outlines the steps of setting up the following Nodes:
+This Repo outlines the steps of setting up the following Technologies:

 1. Cardano
 2. Fluree